For swing dancing, below is info and advice on the (1) Casual Look and the ( 2) Vintage Look.

 Silk.
 Silk may be okay if you’re not moving around much, but silk (1) doesn’t “breathe” and soaks up perspiration, thus retaining a lot of body heat; (2) changes color as it absorbs perspiration, giving a very unpleasant appearance, and (3) loses its shape as it gets wet from perspiration.

 Cotton.
-Cotton, especially the 100% heavy-weight variety, is not very comfortable for swing dancing, for most of the same reasons that silk is not.
+100% cotton, especially the heavy-weight variety, is problematic for me for swing dancing, for most of the same reasons that silk is not.
 Cotton really soaks up the sweat and after a couple of dances of even moderate exertion it makes you feel like you’re wearing a towel.

 T-Shirts or Polo Shirts.
 I don’t recommend T-shirts or Polo Shirts for dancing, even in an extremely casual setting.
 I really haven’t found a T-Shirt or Polo Shirt fabric that is suitable for dancing.
 If you decide to wear T-shirts or Polo Shirts, take extras so you can change when those get wet.